 If building of the Gen1 USS Enterprise began in Earth’s low orbit, it would generate unremitting fascination around the world as the ship evolves at its construction site in space.
 It would be like the Eighth Wonder of the World is being built, and people could not help but pay attention.

 The function ranked second in importance on the list above – building a space station and spaceport for supporting large-scale tourism and business investments – is also best served by the form of the USS Enterprise from Star Trek.
-If the goal is to draw the maximum number of people to space as paying tourists, and to get businesses jazzed up about investing in the attendant space infrastructure to support this tourism, then the supership that people will visit should take on the most dazzling form possible.
+If the goal is to draw the maximum number of people to space as paying tourists, and to get businesses jazzed up about investing in the attendant space infrastructure to support this tourism as well as other space ventures, then the supership that people will visit should take on the most dazzling form possible.
 And what could be more dazzling to visitors than staying on board the USS Enterprise for a few days?

 The Gen1 Enterprise will be the first work of space architecture; it will be the first spaceship to include an artistic element in its design as is done in the design of all major skyscrapers on Earth.
 Skyscrapers on Earth are about more than just warehousing people – they are meant to inspire us too.
 And the Enterprise is about more than just ferrying people and cargo about in space; it too is meant to inspire us, in fact even more so.